Hotel Executive Housekeepers

 Certification or Licensing

-High school juniors and seniors who are interested in working in the hospitality industry can take advantage of the AHLEA's Hospitality and Tourism Management Program.
+High school juniors and seniors who are interested in working in the hospitality industry can take advantage of the AHLEAs Hospitality and Tourism Management Program.
 The two-year program combines classroom and online learning with work experience in the hospitality industry.
-Graduating seniors who pass examinations, complete 360 hours of classroom learning, and accrue 100 hours of paid or unpaid work experience at hotels, restaurants, or other tourism industry employers receive the certified hospitality and tourism management professional designation.
-Visit https://www.ahlei.org/academic/high-school/hospitality-and-tourism-management-program for more information.
+Graduating seniors who pass examinations; accrue 100 hours of paid or unpaid work experience at hotels, restaurants, or other tourism industry employers; and complete 360 hours of classroom learning receive the certified hospitality and tourism management professional designation.
+For more information, visit https://ahlei.servsafebrands.com/academic-overview/high-school-overview/hospitality-and-tourism-management.

 Experience, Skills, and Personality Traits